A29 road (Northern Ireland): Road quality

-A number of improvements have been undertaken in recent years, including a roundabout at the meeting with the A37, outside Macosquin to reduce delays and smoothing of hidden dips between Maghera and Moneymore.
+As of 2006, a number of improvements had been undertaken along the route, including a roundabout at the meeting with the A37, outside Macosquin to reduce delays and smoothing of hidden dips between Maghera and Moneymore.
 On other parts of the Maghera-Moneymore route the surface is heavily worn and uneven.

-While Cat's Eyes are present to aid night-driving, they are often difficult to see and markings at the side of the road, when in 'open country' are of poor quality.
+While cat's eyes are present to aid night-driving, they are often difficult to see and markings at the side of the road, when in 'open country' are of poor quality.

-Cookstown is a notorious location for traffic congestion and, during the day, contributes to lengthy delays.
+Cookstown is a common location for traffic congestion and, during the day, contributes to lengthy delays.

 Between Dungannon and Cookstown the village of Carland was once an infamous bad bend: a sharp right-hand turn over a bridge that could not easily accommodate passing vehicles and was usually taken at 5 mph.
 Work on a 1.2 mi bypass of this bottleneck began in August 2009 and has been completed.
 On entering Dungannon, the Thomas Street/Hospital Roundabout is a further source of delay at peak times.
 While local people have suggested a bypass from the M1/A29 roundabout at Stangmore, east of Dungannon to rejoin the existing A29 after Carland (north of Dungannon), there are no plans to build such a road.